oveleon/contao-glossary-bundle/README.md

 *Enabling 'showLoadingAnimation' shows an empty hovercard until content is fetched*

+## Support
+> We **only provide support** for **bugs, and feature requests**; please only post issues about these two topics.
+>
+> If you need help implementing Contao Glossary Bundle or you are just starting out with Contao/CSS/JavaScript or HTML, please contact us on our [website](https://www.oveleon.de/kontakt.html#kontaktformular),
+> visit the [Contao Community](community.contao.org) or the [Contao Slack](https://join.slack.com/t/contao/shared_invite/enQtNjUzMjY4MDU0ODM3LWVjYWMzODVkZjM5NjdlNDRiZjk2OTI3OWVkMmQ1YjA0MTQ3YTljMjFjODkwYTllN2NkMDcxMThiNzMzZjZlOGU),
+> you will be able to find more help there.
+>
+> This will help us to keep the issues related to this plugin and solve issues faster.

 ## License

-This project is licensed under the AGPL-3.0 License - check  <a href="/oveleon/contao-glossary-bundle/blob/master/LICENSE">LICENSE</a> for more details.
+This project is licensed under the AGPL-3.0 License — check  <a href="/oveleon/contao-glossary-bundle/blob/master/LICENSE">LICENSE</a> for more details.

+## Sponsoring

+If you find this plugin useful, please consider [sponsoring us](https://github.com/sponsors/oveleon) to help contribute to our time invested and to further development of this and other open source projects.
+Thank you for your support! - [Oveleon](https://www.oveleon.de).